TomHarrop/ird-5acc-paper/ms/results.md

 Primary branch number correlates with spikelet number more in wild than domesticated species, but this correlation is weaker in Asian species than in African species.
 Primary and secondary branch numbers do not correlate, suggesting they are controlled by different genetic mechanisms (Figure 1D **phenotype-pca**).
 Our phenotypic analysis indicates similar changes in panicle architecture between wild and domesticated accessions in the independent African and Asian domestication processes, which presumably result from parallel, artificial selection on panicle architecture.
-Spikelet number, secondary branch number and primary branch number are the main contributors to these differences in panicle architecture, and these phenotypes are all related to axillary meristem formation and fate transition.
+Spikelet number, secondary branch number and primary branch number are the main contributors to these differences in panicle architecture, and these phenotypes are all related to axillary meristem formation and fate transition [**ref**].

 ### Measurement of gene expression in developing panicles